kenneym/kenneym.github.io/skills.md

 ---

 ---
-## <span style="color:lightblue">Leadership</span>:
+## <span style="color:teal">Leadership</span>:
-Fostering and leading teams, ideation, effective communication, negotiation, both detail and big-picture oriented.

 ### Experience:
-- **Chair of the Magnuson Center for Entrepreneurship** : Collectively, the student board organizes student entrepreneurship activities and workshops, draws student interest to venture capital and entrepreneurship, engages with Dartmouth alum in the innovation space, and works with administration on programming, funding structure, and the development of programs such as the TuckLab Program listed below.As chair, I manage our leaders and work with Center’s Alumni Board as our representative
+- **Chair of the Magnuson Center for Entrepreneurship** : Collectively, the student board organizes student entrepreneurship activities and workshops, draws student interest to venture capital and entrepreneurship, engages with Dartmouth alum in the innovation space, and works with administration on programming, funding structure, and the development of programs such as the TuckLab Program listed below.As chair, I manage our leaders and work with Center’s Alumni Board as our representative.

 - **Cofounder of Morton's Top Floor Coffee** : [Built a specialty cold-brew coffee company](/experiences/top-floor) & operated directly on campus.
 Sourced roasted beans through partnership with Flight Coffee co., a New Hampshire specialty roastery, brewed locally, delivered direct-to-dorm for our student customers.
 Through this process, I developed skills in leadershi, team-management, strategy, and negotiation.